hussainalmahmud/YOLOv8-Human-Pose-Estimation/README.md

 ## Usage 🖥️

-The repository includes various scripts, each serving a specific purpose in the realm of pose detection with YOLOv8:

 ### 1. `pose_predict.py` 🤖

-- **Description**: Perform standard pose prediction using pre-trained YOLOv8 models.
+- **Description**: Perform standard pose prediction with object tracking and Re-Identification using pre-trained YOLOv8 models.
 - **Use Case**: Use this script to fine-tune the confidence threshold of pose detection for various input sources, including videos, images, or even real-time webcam feeds.
 #### **Example Command**:
 ```